seiyab/prettier-plugin-sort-members/README.md

 A boolean value to enable alphabetical ordering.
 Other criteria such as visibility still precedes even if set `true`.

+### keepGettersAndSettersTogether

+- type: `boolean`
+- default: `false`
+- since: 0.2.0

+A boolean value to place getters and setters same group.
+You can use it to avoid conflicting with [`@typescript-eslint/adjacent-overload-signatures`](https://typescript-eslint.io/rules/adjacent-overload-signatures/).

 ### skipSortForSubclassOf (experimental)

 - type: `Array<string>`